dilumb/DLTClust/README.md

 Use the following command to cluster one of the example DMMs from the paper to get up to 5 clusters while setting the random seed to 999:
 `python3 DLTClust -c 5 -r 999 -i dltclust/DSMs_DMMs_from_paper/DMM_BCDFI.csv -t DMM`

+## Install
+Tested on Python 3.13.1

+`pip install -r requirements.txt`

+Alternatively, you may create a Python environment and install the dependencies.

 ## Unit Tests
 `python3 -m unittest discover DLTClust`